Social welfare

 Cash assistance programmes implemented mainly by Türk Kızılay through a dedicated bank card (Kızılaykart), have focused mainly, though not exclusively, on temporary protection beneficiaries.
 These include the following:

 In the context of the ESSN, the Kızılay Food Card offers a smart card technology developed for people in need to meet all their needs at food stores.
-International protection applicants who hold a YKN go to the one of the 1,003 Social Assistance and Solidarity Foundations of their satellite city or 9 service centers of Turk Kizilay and fill in an application form for a Kızılaykart If the applicant has a disability, this should be proved by a medical report.
-Also, people with special needs are prioritised in practice.
-After 5-9 weeks, applicants can receive their cards ready to use from the contracted bank.[5]
+International protection applicants who hold a YKN go to the one of the 1,003 Social Assistance and Solidarity Foundations of their satellite city or 9 service centres of Türk Kızılay and fill in an application form for a Kızılaykart.
+After 5-9 weeks, applicants can receive their cards ready to use from the contracted bank.[2]

 • Complementary Emergency Social Safety Net (C-ESSN): From 2021 this programme has provided additional support for the most vulnerable people receiving ESSN who cannot be referred to livelihood programmes.
 It supports them to access basic needs.
-As of April, 382,277 people were receiving support, for an amount of 22 EUR per month.[6]
+As of April 2024, 375,944 people and 84,944 householders were receiving support, for an amount of 700 TL (20 EUR) per month.[9]

-• In-Camp Food Assistance Programme: This programme provides assistance to refugees residing in 7 Temporary Accommodation Centres.
-People receiving assistance receive e-vouchers for the monthly per capita aid (11 EUR) that they can use for food and non-food shopping inside the camp via the Kizilay Card.
-As of April 2023, 43,270 people were benefiting from it.[7]
+• In-Camp Food Assistance Programme: This programme which is funded by the United States Agency for International Development, and implemented in cooperation with Türk Kızılay and the WFP, provides assistance to refugees residing in 7 Temporary Accommodation Centres.
+People receiving assistance receive e-vouchers for the monthly per capita aid (300 TL /8.5 EUR) that they can use for food and non-food shopping inside the camp via the Kizilay Card.
+As of April 2024, 33,864 people were benefiting from it.[10]
+Majority of beneficieries are Syrians, other top 3 nationalities are Ukraine, Iraq, and Russia.

 • Conditional Cash Transfer for Education (CCTE): The EU-funded programme CCTE aims to support refugee families in sending their children to school (see Access to Education) by providing bimonthly payments.
-The amounts disbursed on a bimonthly basis vary depending on the level of education.
-The CCTE is being disbursed to 494,621 beneficiaries and 253,649 householders as of March 2023.
-[8] CCTE has mainly focused on primary school children.[9]
-It is 5 EUR for boys and 6 EUR for girls attending kindergarten and primary school per month and 7 EUR for boys and 8 EUR per girls attending high school per month.[10]
+The amounts disbursed on a bimonthly basis vary depending on the level of education and gender.
+The CCTE is being disbursed to 477,983 beneficiaries and 244,644 householders as of March 2024.
+[11] CCTE has mainly focused on primary school children.[12]
+It is 90 TL (2.5 EUR) for boys and 100 TL (2.8 EUR) for girls attending kindergarten and primary scool per month and 130 TL (3.7 EUR) for boys and 150 TL (4.3 EUR) per girls attending high school per month.[13]

 • Accelerated Learning Project (ALP): The Accelerated Learning project (ALP), a non-formal education project focuses on Syrian and other non-Turkish-speaking refugee children who have never attended school or who have not been attending school for at least three years.
 The programme assists in integrating children into school at a suitable level for their development.
 ALP is taught at Public Education Centres for 16 months and has a modular framework.
 Students who pass the equivalence test after completing a module are subsequently transferred to TPSs based on their age.
 ALP is extremely beneficial in assuring access, availability, community participation, efficacy, efficiency, and sustainability.
-Since the program’s inception in 2018, outreach initiatives have reached out to 63,725 refugee children (including Syrians and other nationalities).[11]
+As of October 2023, a total of 229 students (122 boys and 107 girls) have been supported under the Accelerated Learning Programme (ALP) with 150 TL per person for one payment period.[14]

-[1] European Commission, ‘European Civil Protection and Humanitarian Aid Operations’, last updated in 2023, available at: https://bit.ly/46QzEav.
+[1] European Commission, ‘European Civil Protection and Humanitarian Aid Operations’, last updated in 2023, available here

 [4] Ibid.